tassig/ports/introduction to ports.md

 no_check=1
 ```

-### Extended packages
+### Base and Extended packages

+In `packages/base/`, we have packages that constitute the core of the Axiom system.
+These packages are well maintained, any mistake in there will result in the build of Axiom (which is fully built from sources) to fail.
+Most packages there use the default build.

-In `packages/extended/` , it's the same, but we also accept directories.
-That way packages can put patches and other files.
-Builds are allowed to be less clean in this directory.
+In `packages/extended/` is for packages that are not part of the core Axiom system.
+Builds are often less clean in this directory.
+All sort of third party optional software ends up in this directory.

-An example of dirty build with patches is `gnupg`, which is located in dedicated folder, and has `gnupg.sh` script which do installation job.
+An example of dirty build with patches is `gnupg`, which is located in dedicated folder, and has `gnupg.sh` script which does installation job.

+In `packages/unfinished/` we keep scripts that don't work yet, waiting for being integrated in `base` or `extended`.

+### Policies

-Note that in `extended` we keep package scripts with `.sh` extension, and we follow convention `package_name.sh` in case we have simpler procedure of installation, and `package_name/package_name.sh` in case we have dirty build with patches.
+In `extended` we keep package scripts with `.sh` extension.

 ## Design decisions and limitations

-Ports is designed for easy maintenance.
-As a result, we generally not allow developers to upload packages in the `packages/` root directory with "custombuild()" defined.
-The software should build smoothly on Axiom, with a default build.
-Some packages in Ports have custombuild() defined, because they are useful to build or to run Axiom, but we have them in Ports only as an exception.
-For example, X.org is one such package.
-These packages are an essential part of Axiom, so we leave them in the `packages/` root directory
+Ports `base` is designed for easy maintenance.
+As a result, we prefer to use default build rather than custom build (default build adds no additional code).
+As a result of having packages following a default build, verification and upgrade of packages is simplified and maintenance can be done easily.

 We are trying to keep Axiom base system minimal and clean as possible.
 The set of software versions in `packages` works together smoothly, and in case we need an upgrade, only few libraries will be updated in a lockstep, unlike other distibutions which will have to update 1000+ libraries in a lockstep.
 Upgrading large number of libraries is very hard to test.

-As a result of having packages following a default build, verification and upgrade of packages is simplified and maintenance can be done easily.
+Consequently, we want `base` to be as small as possible.

+In contrast, `extended` contains more packages, complex build scripts and a complex graph of dependencies.
 The `packages/extended/` directory contains all sorts of libraries.
 Everything is accepted in there and builds can be quite dirty.
 Such software is not usually part of default Axiom.